sharmagg/StateofPlace/README.md

 # StateofPlace
-This is a public repository for my internship at State of Place.
+This is a public repository for my internship at StateofPlace.
 Thank you